eXTReMe Tracker

 RGB prints what looks on the computer like a perfectly balanced color wheel, and shifts the cyan and magenta 30 degrees in the print.
 This expands the Green to Cyan range and shortens the Magenta to Red range.
 WHAT YOU SAW IS NOT WHAT YOU GOT.. on your printer.
 Also the printer will not print the higher RGB gamma ranges of color.

 The CMYK Real Color Wheel you see on your computer is what you will get on your printer or plotter.
-It looks much duller in comparison to higher gamma RGB realcolorwheel, but the CMYK is the gamma range that is possible and it is what the printed image will look like.
+It looks much duller in comparison to higher gamma RGB realcolorwheel, but the CMYK is the gamma range that is possible with ink and it is what the printed image will look like.
 The RGB color system has a much higher color gamut, much of high end color is lost in CMYK.

 Orange is the other color that is hard for the printer to match because of the 30 degree color shift in RGB and the muddiness made from the opaque yellow and transparent Magenta mixed wet.
-Orange is the second extra color available to my plotter.
+Orange was the second extra color available to my plotter.
 Having an extra orange makes a greater range of browns and better green/orange color combinations and evens out my ink usage.
 It works, but after changing out my colors to orange and green and testing it out I changed back to my light cyan and magenta.

 Here, in the image below are the CYMK RCW colors converted into RGB colors for your monitor.
 A browser won't view in CMYK.
 The colors look the same though, The original image was made in CMYK.
 A conversion change in this direction doesn't effect the CMYK colors and removes the color shift RGB has.